Complete Mulhacen hiking guide: The top of the Iberian Peninsula!

 If you opt for the actual trail, just keep walking past the wide track and follow the cairns down towards the left and you won’t get lost.

-The path is well marked with cairns, easy to follow, and continues zig-zagging through the rocky landscape for a while before it turns greener and you eventually get onto a dirt road.
 Keep walking straight on this.
 You’ll soon enough get to a junction where there are signs to Poqueira to the right, but you just keep walking straight.
 This is the same road where the park bus drives day hikers.

 Eventually, you’ll get to Hoya del Portillo.
 The descent from the peak to the car takes around 3-4 hours with breaks.